 “The use of electronic signatures is becoming more common in human resources as employers find themselves in situations where hard-copy signatures are not practical, such as rolling out handbooks for 1,000-plus employees or handling open enrollment for employees spread across the country,” says the Society for Human Resource Management (SHRM).

-Here are a few methods of using electronic signatures, as described by Adobe:
+Here are a few methods of using electronic signatures:

 Whichever method you choose, set clear company policies on the use of electronic signatures.
 That way, you’ll encourage their widespread use by minimizing confusion and uncertainty.

-Paperless HR involves software solutions that automate many of your processes.
 Choosing the right system is one of the foundational steps to going paperless in your HR department.
 The right system makes all the difference, placing every piece of information at your fingertips.
-You can easily use a backup hard drive to store vital records for an extra level of security as well.

 Here are a few key steps to automate your recordkeeping system:

-- Audit your needs for automation so you’ll know which repetitive processes can be best managed by a paperless HR software system.
-For example, onboarding typically involves lots of paperwork and formalities.
-Managing onboarding through a paperless HR system can make sure nothing falls by the wayside.
+Audit your needs for automation so you’ll know which repetitive processes can be best managed by a paperless HR software system.
+For example, managing onboarding can make sure nothing falls by the wayside.

 GoCo’s modern HR solutions help making paperless recordkeeping simple.
 With an automated system that stores records electronically, we’ll help you shift away from a reliance on paper while streamlining processes like onboarding and managing employee benefits.
 And we’ll make recordkeeping easier, more reliable, and better organized!

-Show staff how to navigate the elements of your automated system that they’ll need to access.
+Show your team members how to navigate the elements of your automated system that they’ll need to access.
 A short training will show them how intuitive the system is and encourage them to use its features to make their jobs easier.